Ee-Chee/Spiced-Academy-tabasco-curriculum/wk10_basic_auth/README.md

 app.use(auth);
 ```

 The `realm` in the `WWW-Authenticate` header is meant to describe the area of the site that is protected.
-It allows single site to have multiple protected areas, each with different authentication requirements.
+It allows a single site to have multiple protected areas, each with different authentication requirements.
 Some browsers show users the value set for `realm` in the dialog containing the username and password input fields while others do not.

 ### Exercise